hilbix/tino/rants/gpg.md

     Successfully signed dsc file

 Who is responsible for this shit and who should be beaten (badly!) due to his major fail?

+# How to safely use `gpg`

+Short answer: You can't.

+Long answer:

+There are major design flaws in how `gpg` and the web of trust works.
+One is even catastrophic:

+- To sign someone else's key, you need the master key.

+The master key is what you shall keep protected.
+Someething which is only taken out as the ultimate weapon, only if more than just a major worldwide catastrophe has happend.
+This must be an universal dead end catastrope, like some big bang again or something worse.

+Understood?

+The master key must be protected at all costs.
+Even with your life.

+Hence this key best must not be used, ever, after creating this key.

+However with `gpg` you have no choice.
+You have to use the master key now and then.

+But the most worse thing you have to do is, to use your master key on signing partys.
+So when you are in the Cloud, when there are millions of others infiltrated by the probably worst you can think of, where you have to keep your belongings protected all time, which means, best is to never even bring them with you.

+Following this simplest of all security measures at all means, that you cannot form a web of trust this way.
+Simply because you cannot sign anything, because the master key is not available.
+Must not be available.
+Else all the purpose of a master key is voided.

+Did I say "design flaws"?
+This is an ultimate design catastrophe!

+So besides these major flaws, `gpg` could have a use.

+If you manage to use it properly.
+Please read https://wiki.debian.org/Subkeys

+- Try to understand that
+- Try to understand, why you must not use the master key, ever.
+- Try to understand how to manage subkeys
+- Try to understand their limitation (you cannot create a master key like subkey)
+- Try to understand how to apply this properly to your problems
+- Try to solve your problems using subkeys

+If you fail just in a bit of a step of above, better abstain and ask somebody who does not suffer the [Dunning Kruger Effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) on crytography.

+> **Warning!** At least 99% of the people out there, including me, suffer of the Dunning Kruger Effect in the field of crypto.
+>
+> The only difference is, that I am aware of this, so I can warn you NOT TO FOLLOW ANY OF MY ADVICES.
+>
+> Even that I think I am better than 99% of the rest of the Internet, this is not enough.
+> For Cryptography you need a confidence level of at least 99,9999999999999% to be able to do it right,
+> else the probability to get into trouble is 1.
+Yes, 1, which means:  For sure.
+>
+> I am only 99,9% confident I got it right.
+That's not enough.  **So please, do not trust me.**